huggingface/tokenizers/tokenizers/tk-serialize/SPEC.md

                     "behavior":"MergedWithNext", "invert":false}
 ```

+There is no `ByteLevel` pre-tokenizer either.
+Byte-level describes how the vocabulary is encoded,
+so it is `"byte_level"` on the model; the split it used to imply is a plain `Split` on the GPT-2
+regex, or nothing at all where it said `use_regex: false`.

-tk-convert rewrites a legacy `Metaspace` into that pair.
+tk-convert rewrites a legacy `Metaspace` into that pair, and a legacy `ByteLevel` into the model
+flag plus that `Split`.
 Spelling it out beats folding it back: the
 legacy tag could not say `drop_whitespace` without a wrapping `WhitespaceSplit`, could not sit
 beside a byte-level model, and forced the normalizer to be last in the chain so a writer could find
 it.